kevL/yata/ReadMe.txt

 Other items that appear under Paths depend on the 2da that is currently active.
 The items open a file browser dialog.
 Use them to path to a specific 2da-file.
-A check will appear next to the entry on the menu if the file was successfully groped; clicking a checked item clears its info.
+A check will appear next to the entry on the menu if the file was successfully groped; clicking on a checked item clears its info.

 Crafting.2da